igorkasyanchuk/any_login/README.md

         <%= any_login_here %>

  4. Open your app and on the bottom left corner you will see semi-transparent user icon.
 Click on it and now you can select any user to login without password.

+## Integrations

+### Devise

+By default doesn't require any additional steps to make it works with Devise gem.
+If you have model `User` everything should works fine.
+In case you have other model you need to set it in options (see Customization section).

+### Authlogic

+By default doesn't require any additional steps to make it works with Authlogic gem.
+If you have model `User` and you have `current_user` method in application controller everything should works fine.
+In case you have other model you need to set it in options (see Customization section).

 ## Customization
 If you want to customize gem run in console: